 What’s the Average Cost of Living in Oklahoma?

-In late 2021, Zillow gave a typical home value in Oklahoma of nearly $160,000.
-That’s less than half the national median sale price of $352,800 the National Association of Realtors® reported.
+In February 2023, Zillow gave a typical home value in Oklahoma of $183,733.
+That’s almost half the national median sale price of $359,000 the National Association of Realtors® reported for U.S. homes.

-Homes in Oklahoma are cheaper than in the rest of the country, but they also lag in terms of price appreciation.
-Like much of the country, Oklahoma’s average home values increased substantially in 2021.
-The state’s values rose by 14.2%, but that fell under the national average growth rate of 19.2%.
+Homes in Oklahoma are cheaper than in the rest of the country, and they also fare better in terms of price appreciation.
+Like much of the country, Oklahoma’s average home values have been increasing since 2021.
+The state’s values rose by 8.8% over the past year, which is higher than the national average growth rate of 6.8%.

-Below are the median mortgage and rental costs for homes in Oklahoma, according to the latest census data.
+Below are the median mortgage and rental costs for homes in Oklahoma, according to the 2021 census data.

 Home values vary widely in Oklahoma.
 For example, a home in Oklahoma City can cost twice as much as one in a smaller city like Muskogee.